Start to get your SoundCloud followers for free

 That is a huge plus!
 It also takes us to step 3 ;-)

 Step 4: Try to find the best platform to share your music

 Sharing it on other social platforms will help to find your audience.
-If you do a little research and try to find on which platform your ideal audience is posting, hop on to that social train and start your conversations there.
-That segways nicely into the next step ;-)
+If you do a little research and try to see on which platform your ideal audience is posting, hop on to that social train and start your conversations there.
+That segues nicely into the next step ;-)

 Step 5: It is not all about you!

 Music is a universal language.
 And because you don’t want to talk to yourself, about yourself all the time, you shouldn’t do that with your music.

 Yes, you should share your music, but not all the time.
 Make sure that you switch between your music and other topics.
 You might find that there are specific topics that your ideal audience likes to talk about or shares a lot.
 Hop on to those conversations to get noticed naturally.
 Don’t start a discussion that you do not connect with.
 Find topics that you relate to, or maybe ask questions on your social page.